VachhaniJanak/blood_cell_detection/Readme.md

 # Blood Cell Detection Using Faster R-CNN

 This repository contains the implementation of a blood cell detection model using Faster R-CNN.
-The model is designed to detect and classify different types of blood cells in microscopic images.
+The model is designed to detect and classify three types of blood cells in microscopic images.

 ## Table of Contents